-Property managers work for property owners, and are a layer between the owner and a tenant.
-Certain property owners perform property management inhouse, others outsource property management.
+Property managers work for property owners, and are a layer between the property owner and a tenant.

-This is another role player in commercial property.
-Every property has a property manager.
-Property managers are a layer in between the tenant and the property owner.
-They collect the rent, and generally deal with the admin of owning a property on behalf of a property owner.
+Every property requires a property manager.
+Property managers collect the rent, and generally deal with the admin of owning a property on behalf of a property owner.

-Because of this, tenants can sometimes confuse property managers with property funds/owners.
+Because of this, it is easy for tenants to sometimes confuse property managers with property funds/owners.

-Certain property owners choose to outsource property management of some or all properties in their portfolio to specialist third parties (for example Fortress, Emira, Delta).
+Certain property owners choose to outsource property management of some or all properties in their portfolio to specialist third parties (for example, in South Africa, Fortress, Emira, Delta).
 Others choose to perform property management inhouse (for example Dipula, Barrow, Growthpoint).

 Workers in property managers can have the following titles